-We’ll never object to have more sex—in any and all of its many iterations: Morning sex, shower sex, back-seat-of-the-car-sex, anniversary sex, Valentine’s Day sex, first-time-sex, make-up sex, so-loud-your-neighbours-hate-you-sex.
+We’ll never object to being told to have sex—in any and all of its many iterations: Morning sex, shower sex, back-seat-of-the-car-sex, anniversary sex, Valentine’s Day sex, first-time-sex, make-up sex, so-loud-your-neighbours-hate-you-sex.

 Whatever kind you’re having, it feels pretty damn good.
 But that pleasure isn’t the only reason you should keep getting busy underneath the sheets: The mental and physical benefits of a healthy sex life extend far beyond your bedroom.

 But don’t just take our word for it.
 Researchers, scientists, and medical professionals have made it their mission to study exactly how sex improves nearly every facet of your life.
 Here, the fruits of their labour: 10 science-backed reasons you should have sex tonight.
 As if you needed an excuse.

 Related: How To Revive A Stale Sex Life